|

 Electricity Apart from Fly- Camping safaris,

-is of the same voltage.
+charger is of the same voltage.

 Entry Requirements Please consult the appropriate embassy or high commission on entry visa requirements.